User Guide

 - After pinning, the Task List will be sorted either according to previously entered

-command, or name (by default).
+sort_taskcommand, or name (by default).
 See here.- Should there be two or more pinned tasks, the pinned tasks will be sorted as well.

 - Only the fact that pinned tasks will appear over the unpinned tasks is guaranteed.

-Internal order of pinned tasks is not persistent oversort_task
+Internal order of pinned tasks is not persistent oversort_task.

 - Pinned tasks are persistent over instances of SOChedule.